 Table of Contents

-2. Why Texas Vet Groups Face Unique Challenges
+- Why Do Texas Vet Groups Face Unique Challenges?

 Texas ranks second nationally in veterinary practice count and leads in growth rate.
 The state’s combination of high pet ownership, population growth, and diverse practice types creates both opportunity and complexity.